Trading Partner Portal: Israel

 In 2018, Israel is set to sign 5 major free trade agreements.
 The talks are being held with South Korea, Vietnam, India, China, and the Eurasian Customs Union, an economic bloc comprising Russia, Kyrgyzstan, Belarus, Kazakhstan and Armenia.
 April 2018, Atid EDI.

-In 2020, U.S. exports were over $10.18 billion, causing Israel to be the 26th largest export destination.
-Main U.S. exports to Israel include miscellaneous manufactured commodities, computer and electronic products, transportation equipment , and chemicals.
-The U.S. imported $15.27 billion from Israel in 2020.
-Miscellaneous manufactured commodities made up 29.1% of the total, followed by chemicals at 18.8%, and computer and electronic products at 16.9%.
+In 2021, U.S. exports were over $12.86 billion, causing Israel to be the 25th largest export destination.
+Main U.S. exports to Israel include miscellaneous manufactured commodities, computer and electronic products, transportation equipment, and chemicals.
+The U.S. imported $18.646 billion from Israel in 2021.
+Miscellaneous manufactured commodities made up $6.33 million of the total, followed by computer and electronic products at $3.48 million, and chemicals at $2.8 million.

 Israel – California Trade

-In 2020, California exported $1.3 billion to Israel, making it the state’s 25th largest export destination.
-Miscellaneous manufactured commodities is the largest export category for California, with over $367 million, representing 26.5 percent of all exports to Israel.
+In 2021, California exported $1.43 billion to Israel, making it the state’s 24th largest export destination.
+Miscellaneous manufactured commodities is the largest export category for California, with over $361 million.
+Other major export categories to Israel include computer and electronic products, machinery (except electrical), and agricultural products, totaling $348 million, $215 million, and $113 million, respectively.